Gertrude Dorsey Brown: Civic involvement

 Gertrude Dorsey Brown was an active member of her community throughout her life in more ways than just her writings.
 In 1908, she became a founding member of the Nimble Thimble Sewing Club.

 Along with being the founder of the sewing club, she was active in many other organizations, such as the National Association of Colored Women’s Clubs (NACW), which she joined in 1916.
 The NACW (founded 1896) was a national federation that coordinated local Black women’s clubs around education, civil rights, child welfare, anti-lynching efforts, and civic programs.
 Local membership connected Brown to a nationwide network of Black women activists and reformers.

 Brown was also a member of the Col. Charles Young Women’s Relief Corps, a women’s auxiliary named for Colonel Charles Young, who is a prominent early Black Army colonel and civic symbol.
 The relief corps typically supported veterans, sponsored patriotic ceremonies, and held local performances.

 Brown and her family were active at Trinity A.M.E.
 Church in Newark, a Black congregation that served as both a spiritual center and a hub for social, educational, and political organizing in the community.

 Death and burial

 Brown died on April 20, 1963, two months before her 60th wedding anniversary.
 She was 86 years old and was laid to rest at Cedar Hill Cemetery.
 Her husband, Hayes, died in 1969.

 Legacy and influence

 Gertrude Dorsey Brown's life, her talents, contributions, and legacies have inspired many people over the course of the last century.
-One was Redmon Fauset, a writer and editor for W.E.B Du Bois’ The Crisis during the Harlem Renaissance.
-Fauset honored Getrude Dorsey Brown by naming a character "Gertrude Brown" in his 1931 novel, The Chinaberry Tree.
-Similar to Brown's stories, the novel's themes include racial prejucide, race-passing, and family tensions.
+One was Jessie Redmon Fauset, a writer and editor for W.E.B Du Bois’ The Crisis during the Harlem Renaissance.
+Fauset honored Getrude Dorsey Brown by naming a character "Gertrude Brown" in her 1931 novel, The Chinaberry Tree.
+Similar to Brown's stories, the novel's themes include racial prejudice, race-passing, and family tensions.
 Some experts theorize that Brown helped popularize this literary genre in the 20th century.